|

 would want those photos.
 The personal property of the dead president's

-it.
+about it.
 "People shouldn't do that."
-When you try to explain
+When you try

 His inventory (3) coincides